St Cuthbert's Way

 Melrose to Lindisfarne in 4 Days Walking Code: SC5

-This is our shortest holiday on St Cuthbert’s Way but is quite achievable by fitter walkers.
+This is the shortest of our St Cuthbert’s Way itineraries, but is quite achievable by seasoned walkers.

 |Day 1||Travel to Melrose for your first nights accommodation|